ingo/ingo.github.io/_recipes/cherry_saison_homebrew.md

 ---
-title: Cherry Saison Homebrew
+author: Sarah Flora
 category: Beverages
 description: A light and refreshing beer with a punch of cherry, coriander, and rosemary layered over a smooth and creamy background provided by the saison yeast and malt.
+favorite: "\u2713"
-image: flora_brewing_cherry_saison_webthumb_large.jpg
+image: cherry_saison_homebrew.jpg
 size: 7 gallons
+source: https://www.clawhammersupply.com/collections/all-products/products/digital-electric-120v-homebrew-beer-system
 time: 4 hours
-author: Sarah Flora
-source: https://www.clawhammersupply.com/collections/all-products/products/digital-electric-120v-homebrew-beer-system
-favorite: ✓
+title: Cherry Saison Homebrew
 ---
 This beer was brewed on the Clawhammer 120v Electric Brewing System.
 Both the recipe and a beer were sent to us.
 We loved the beer so much we decided to publish the recipe here for your enjoyment.
 This one is a keeper and we definitely recommend brewing it.

 ### Ingredients